spraakbanken/sparv/docs/developers-guide/sparv-decorators.md

 **Arguments:**

 - `description`: Description of the installer.
 Used for displaying help texts in the CLI.
+The first line should be a short summary of what the installer does.
+Optionally, a longer description can be added below the first line, separated by a blank line.
 - `name`: Optional name to use instead of the function name.
 - `config`: List of Config instances defining config options for the installer.
 - `language`: List of supported languages.
 If no list is supplied all languages are supported.